EyasuTeshome/shifttracker/becoming-a-remote-professional/becoming-a-remote-professional-part-1.md

 ### Submit your exercise

 [Read this FAQ for a reminder on how to submit your exercise.](https://microverse.zendesk.com/hc/en-us/articles/360061344234) Now go to your Student Dashboard and submit your exercise.
-Exercise

 ### Additional Resources